SoftwareAG/c8y-docs/content/device-sdk/mqtt-bundle/device-certificates.md

 ### JWT Token retrieval

 A device which is authenticated by certificates and connected to the Cumulocity IoT platform can receive a token which can later be used to authenticate HTTP requests.
-Note that [JWT token authentication](/reference/rest-implementation/#http-usage) must be enabled to receive a token.
- This can be done e.g. by setting [preferred login modes](/users-guide/administration/#login-settings) on OAuth Internal.

 * First the device subscribes to the topic <kbd>s/dat</kbd>.
 * Then the device publishes an empty message on the topic <kbd>s/uat</kbd>.